convexsoft/Wireless-Network-Optimization/README.md

 <img src="./outage.jpg" width="410px">

 # 2. Max-min Weighted SINR Optimization : Analytical solution and Algorithm
-The analytical solution and a fast algorithm for the max-min weighted SINR optimization presented here has its roots in a series of work published in a [2013 IEEE/ACM Transactions on Networking paper](https://ieeexplore.ieee.org/abstract/document/6257509/) and a [2011 IEEE Transactions on Signal Processing paper](https://ieeexplore.ieee.org/abstract/document/5762643/).
-An overview survey is available in [Wireless Network Optimization by Perron-Frobenius Theory](https://www.nowpublishers.com/article/Details/NET-048).
+For more detailed information on the problem and algorithms, please refer to the monograph [Wireless Network Optimization by Perron-Frobenius Theory](https://www.nowpublishers.com/article/Details/NET-048).

 ## 2.1.
 The Problem Statement
 Maximizing the minimum weighted signal-to-interference-and-noise radio (SINR) under the total power constraint is formulated as follows :